-There are several LEDs on the control panel as well as others on the drive carriers to keep you constantly informed of the overall status of the system as well as the activity and health of specific components.
-There are also two buttons on the chassis control panel.
+There are several LEDs on the control panel as well as others on the hard drive carriers to keep you constantly informed of the overall status of the system as well as the activity and health of specific components.
+There are also three buttons on the control panel.
+This chapter explains the meanings of all LED indicators and the appropriate response you may need to take.